wwongpai/Observability/agent/host/README.md

-# Datadog Agent Details
+# How to install the Datadog agent on Host

-Official document
+Datadog Agent Details
 --------
 For details about installing the agent, see [Getting started with the Agent](https://docs.datadoghq.com/getting_started/agent/).